HzaCode/DP2_BeginnersGuide/docs/source/Jexter Configuration：Extracting the Category in 'category_step'.md

 </div>
 ```

-We can extract the product category, link, and category ID through the following Jextor configuration:
+We can extract the product category, link, and category ID through the following Jexter configuration:

 ```json
 {